Freedom for All Americans Education Fund Team

-State Legislative Consultant • Email
+VP of State Campaigns • Email

 Sarah Vaughan is a political operative with extensive experience in campaigns, elections, lobbying, and issue advocacy.
 Her focus is on legislative strategy and passing state laws that protect everyone under the law from discrimination, regardless of where they live, their sexual orientation or gender identity.
-Most recently, she was the policy director at Gill Action, an organization dedicated to advancing LGBT equality at the state level.
-In this role, she managed Gill Action’s legislative strategy to pass pro-LGBT policy in multiple states controlled by both Republicans and Democrats.
+Most recently, she was the policy director at Gill Action, an organization dedicated to advancing LGBTQ equality at the state level.
+In this role, she managed Gill Action’s legislative strategy to pass pro-LGBTQ policy in multiple states controlled by both Republicans and Democrats.